Nowhere

 I met someone recently who was obsessed with where I was from.

-I told her.
+I told them.

 And... before... that?